Liberating Women from Food and Body Obsession

 And the good news is: you don’t have to do this alone.

-I am Cassie Christopher, a Registered Dietitian and sustainable behavior change-nerd.
+I am Cassie Christopher, a Registered Dietitian Nutritionist and health coach for women.
 I’ve helped 100+ women cultivate the Courage to Trust, and I’m passionate about helping you eat with joy instead of eating to seek joy.

 3 Ways to cultivate the Courage to Trust right now: